 Journal article

-Urinary interleukin-18 does not predict acute kidney injury after adult cardiac surgery: a prospective observational cohort study
+Urinary interleukin-18 does not predict acute kidney injury after adult cardiac surgery: A prospective observational cohort study

-CRITICAL CARE | BMC | Published : 2008
+Critical Care | Published : 2008

 Abstract

-INTRODUCTION: Urinary interleukin-18 (IL-18) measured during the immediate postoperative period could be a promising predictor of acute kidney injury following adult cardiac surgery.
-METHODS: In a single-centre prospective observational cohort study, we enrolled 100 adult cardiac surgical patients undergoing cardiopulmonary bypass at a tertiary hospital.
+Introduction: Urinary interleukin-18 (IL-18) measured during the immediate postoperative period could be a promising predictor of acute kidney injury following adult cardiac surgery.
+Methods: In a single-centre prospective observational cohort study, we enrolled 100 adult cardiac surgical patients undergoing cardiopulmonary bypass at a tertiary hospital.
 We measured the urinary concentration of IL-18 and creatinine preoperatively, on arrival in the intensive care unit, and 24 hours postoperatively.
 We assessed urinary IL-18 concentration and urinary IL-18/urinary creatinine ratio in relation to the postoperative development of acute kidney injury defined as an increase in serum creatinine of..

 View full abstract